Leo Tolstoy

 3

-Attempts to establish morality aside from religion are akin to what is done by children who, wanting to replant their favorite plant, tear away its root, which they do not like and which appears to them superfluous, and then stick the rootless plant into the earth.
+Attempts to establish morality aside from religion are akin to what is done by children who, wanting to replant their favorite plant, tear away the root which they do not like and which appears to them superfluous, and then stick the rootless plant into the earth.
 It is impossible to have any real, unfeigned morality without a religious foundation, just as there cannot be a real plant without a root.

 4